 I turned my attention toward market research at the urging of a former boss at Rolling Stone who, too, made the unconventional transition from grafs to graphs.
 My unique background affords me the ability to deliver to you high-quality insights and recommendations with compelling flair.
 Unlike many researchers who author “white papers,” I create deliverables with plenty of color.

 As a market researcher, I’ve worked closely with an array of heavyweight clients, ranging from ESPN and NFL to Hillshire to Sears, where I was on the frontlines determining proper methodologies and tactics for both quantitative and qualitative learning streams.

 I cut my market-research teeth focusing on Millennials at TRU (now part of Kantar Futures) for nearly six years.
 While at TRU, I conducted youth-related syndicated research with teens and young adults in 37 countries across five continents.
 From there I moved on to Vision Critical, where I was the online insight-community project lead for both the NFL and ESPN accounts.
 At VC, I spearheaded studies that featured a mix of quant and cutting-edge qual, passive-media monitoring, mobile diaries, screen shares and the first-ever interactive insights community on Facebook.

 I earned a BS in Writing for Television, Radio and Film from the S.I.
 Newhouse School of Public Communications at Syracuse University.
 I grew up in the New York metro area but have lived in or near Chicago since 1998.
-My wife and I are the proud parents of an 11-year-old son, 9-year-old daughter, three cats (my wife is a fan), a rabbit (don’t ask) and any number of foster animals (again, thanks to my wife).
+My wife and I are the proud parents of an 17-year-old son, 14-year-old daughter, four cats (my wife is a fan), a rabbit (don’t ask) and a French and English Bulldog.